 Following a short rhythm section is another melody section made up of variations on the Salida then leading back into the Salida, this is repeated three times.
 Sometimes a variation is played the third time.
 The music always ends abruptly (see the Apagado section) and then after a brief pause the next Sevillana is played.

-In Sevillanas, using the edge of the hand gives a very emphatic sound and is quite dramatic.
+In Sevillanas, using the edge of the hand gives a very emphatic sound and is dramatic.

-Immediately after the last chord is struck with the index finger the right wrist is pushed towards the surface of the Ukulele.
-The side of the palm is automatically pushed against the strings and silences them.
+Immediately after the index finger strikes the last chord, push the right wrist towards the surface of the Ukulele.
+The side of the palm automatically pushes against the strings and silences them.

 Get your free cifra (tabs)

 Join the fun and learn how to play Flamenco Ukulele

 Get the Malagueña music and cifra NOW and receive more music over the coming weeks